Data Protection – what we do with your data

 Patients have the right to object to information they provide in confidence being disclosed to a third party in a form that identifies them, even if that third party is someone who might provide essential healthcare.

 Patients have the right to see their medical records.
-Where copies of records are requested, a fee will be charged in accordance with the Act.
+Where additional copies of records are requested, a fee will be charged in accordance with the Act.